Give Victims a Voice: Donate Used Cell Phones to Aid Local Domestic Violence Prevention Programs

-In honor of October’s Domestic Violence Awareness Month, Weinberger Divorce & Family Law Group is partnering with the Center for Hope and Safety, a Hackensack-based domestic violence shelter and education non-profit, to give a voice to domestic victims by collecting used cell phones for the HopeLine project.
+In honor of October’s Domestic Violence Awareness Month, Weinberger Divorce & Family Law Group, LLC is partnering with the Center for Hope and Safety, a Hackensack-based domestic violence shelter and education non-profit, to give a voice to domestic victims by collecting used cell phones for the HopeLine project.

 Sponsored by Verizon Wireless, phones collected through Hopeline donation drives are refurbished and sold, with proceeds forwarded on to give thousands of new cell phones (including airtime) directly to victims and their families, and provide local and national DV-related groups, including the Center for Hope and Safety, with much-needed funding.